keithweaver/technical-interview-prep/java/methods_classes.md

 # What is an inner class?

-It is a method written inside another class.
+It is a method writtn inside another class.

 # Static Inner vs Non Static Inner Class